 How to Get There

 To get to Anuradhapura from Colombo, you can either take a train or a public bus.
 Also, there are taxis offering this tour.
-They charge about 60 US$, which seems outrages at first, but we are talking about a distance of 200 kilometers.
-Especially if you are three to four people, this might be a very comfortable options.
+They charge about 60 US$, which seems outrageous at first, but we are talking about a distance of 200 kilometers.
+Especially if you are three to four people, this might be a very comfortable option.
+In this case, you should pre-book your shuttle online.

 However, the train ride was an incredibly folkloric and inspiring adventure that I would want to miss.